- It goes without saying that trust is a major factor you need to consider upon picking a VPN. But how to decide which VPN to trust and which not?

 ExpressVPN’s clean slate

-Fortunately, ExpressVPN hasn’t lingered under the spotlight for too long, as it doesn’t have a record of breaking the trust of their customers.
+Fortunately, ExpressVPN hasn’t lingered under the spotlight for too long, as it doesn’t have a record of breaking the trust of its customers.

 Even when the need to unveil the truth was critical, nothing could be found on the ExpressVPN servers.